Premier League approve Boehly’s takeover of Chelsea

 Officials would like everything to be wrapped up on Tuesday so Chelsea can meet all registration deadlines for next season’s competitions, with an unnamed Government source telling Britain’s Press Association: “We now believe everyone will be ready to issue the necessary licences.

-“The last remaining hurdle boils down to a number of final technical details that are being discussed with the club.
-It’s going to go down to the wire.”
+“The last remaining hurdle boils down to a number of final technical details that are being discussed with the club.”

 Russian billionaire Abramovich put Chelsea on the market in early March, just before he was sanctioned by the British government following Russia’s invasion of Ukraine.